Is Measure ULA (“Mansion Tax”) Affecting the Westside Market? Here’s What I Really See.

 • Strategic timing

-I build every one of these listings around minimizing ULA impact and maximizing net return.
+Every listing I take on is built around minimizing ULA impact and maximizing net return.

 My Take